diegomrodrigues/study_notes/Natural Language Understanding/Transformers/Intuition/Transformers e Relacionamentos Linguísticos de Longo Alcance.md

 #### 2. Correferência

-A resolução de correferência requer a capacidade de relacionar pronomes e outras expressões anafóricas a seus antecedentes, muitas vezes distantes no texto [9].
+==A resolução de correferência requer a capacidade de relacionar pronomes e outras expressões anafóricas a seus antecedentes, muitas vezes distantes no texto [9].==

 Exemplo: "The chicken crossed the road because *it* wanted to get to the other side."